AFUtik/a-Simulation-of-Planets/README.md

 * X - Increases time speed
 * O - Turn on the orbit and turn off the orbit
 * LMB - create a planet
+* TAB - changes a color of planet when you creating a planet
 * Mouse wheel - zoom
+* Mouse wheel button - moves the camera

 If you want change limit of allowed lines just change the variable
 ```py